-Agile City is a project based in the north of Glasgow in Scotland, in an area undergoing significant regeneration with arts and culture at its core.
-Working within this context we’re interested in looking towards other examples to deepen our understanding of how buildings, areas and cities can be reimagined through creative and cultural activity.
-We have written a series of 5 posts that explore this theme including; L’île de Nantes in France; NDSM in Amsterdam; Hackney Wick and Fish Island in London, Westergasfabriek in Amsterdam; here we look at Le Quartier des Spectacles in Montreal…
+Agile City is a project based in Speirs Locks, north Glasgow.
+A post-industrial area undergoing significant change with arts and culture at its core.
+We are currently working collaboratively with local organisations to set up the Glasgow Canal Project – a local co-operative to support the democratic development of the area.
+As part of this process we’re interested in looking towards other initiatives to deepen our understanding of how buildings, areas and cities can be reimagined through creative and cultural activity.
+We have written a series of 5 posts that explore this theme including; this one looking at L’île de Nantes in France; NDSM in Amsterdam; Hackney Wick and Fish Island in London, Westergasfabriek in Amsterdam; and Le Quartier des Spectacles in Montreal.

 The present-day Quartier des Spectacles or “Entertainment District” has been developed from the site of Montreal’s former Red Light district, whose history extends back to the beginning of the 19th century.
 Between the 1920s and the start of the 1960s the neighbourhood was home to an impressive number of cabarets that headlined famous artists.
 Montreal garnered a reputation as a fun-loving city, and tourists started to arrive in great numbers.
 The American Prohibition (1920-1933) increased Montreal’s popularity, but also created conditions that led to the growth of organised crime, prostitution and illegal gaming houses.
 It is during this time that the neighbourhood was christened the Red Light district.
 The quiet evolution of the district was boosted by the construction of 3 subway stations that service the Quartier.